Staff

 Corporation Board

-Finance & Corporate Services Committee
+Finance & Corporate Services Committee, Sustainability Working Group

 Jan has been a Technical Director at In Control Systems Ltd for the last two decades.
 He has particular expertise in process control, automation and information systems as well as digital transformation.
 In his role on the Corporation Jan uses his knowledge and experience to help drive areas of key focus for the organisation.